3D printed prosthesis: Open source design

 Open sourced designs for prosthesis allow for an especially low cost alternative.
-Built from collaborative efforts of various people, opensource designs can have a wide range.
-Projects like Enable have walk through guides on building and assembly, along with a community out reach program connecting people looking to get a prosthetic with a volunteer that can build it for them.
+Built from collaborative efforts of various people, open source designs can have a wide range.
+Projects like Enable have walk through guides on building and assembly, along with a community out-reach program connecting people looking to get a prosthetic with a volunteer that can build it for them.
 Other projects like Cyborg beast work on creating specialized prosthesis devise for kids.
 Some projects, have various options that people can choose from depending on the level of limb difference as well as the general size.
 Other programs allow individuals to input custom parameters for tailoring and getting an individualized fit.

-One draw back of opensource designs is while 3D printing and design is very accessible, it does not mean that everyone can receive the same results.
+One drawback of open source designs is while 3D printing and design is very accessible, it does not mean that everyone can receive the same results.
 When prosthetics are designed with considerations of forces, and material properties, they are able to be optimized, allowing for more successful prosthetics.
-Additionally, experienced designers are better able to follow FDA guidelines which is important within the medical felid.
+Additionally, experienced designers are better able to follow FDA guidelines which is important within the medical field.
 It is also worth noting that standardizations within testing allow for a more comprehensive comparison along with better characterization of the devise.
 Often projects will only consider the weight, printing speed, or cost of the devise rather than mechanical properties.

 Work on solving these issues is being done, like at Carnegie Mellon University, in which Lee et al. researches the use of machine learning to characterize the mechanical properties of 3D printed parts.
 Their process allows for individuals to use a smart phone to take multiple photos of a residual limb, then digital image reconstruction allows for 3D mesh to be created.
 The 3D rendering is then implemented into a prosthesis devise using pre-designed assembly where possible.
 This allows for a better understand of material properties based on previous testing.